BT will be switching off their PSTN and ISDN network in 2025. Read more about how this could affect your business and get in touch with our experts.

 “Integrated Services Digital Network (ISDN) is a set of communication standards for simultaneous digital transmission of voice, video, data, and other network services over the traditional circuits of the public switched telephone network” - Source

 Put simply your standard telephone line is used to send voice and data over the same line.
-This is why you can make phone calls on a home telephone and plug your broadband router in to access the internet using the same port.
+Therefore you can make phone calls on a home telephone and plug your broadband router in to access the internet using the same port.